If you've recently had the J&J vaccine, watch for these rare symptoms, CDC says - KION546

 “If I develop shortness of breath, if I develop leg pain, if I develop a headache and I’m within two to three weeks of having had Johnson & Johnson’s vaccine, I would immediately notify my health care provider,” del Rio continued.

-The key here is unrelenting pain, said Dr. Mark Crowther, a member of the American Society of Hematology who is an expert in CVST.
+While distress may be mild at first, CVST produces unrelenting pain that does not ease, said Dr. Mark Crowther, a member of the American Society of Hematology who is an expert in CVST.

 While CVST is not a stroke, people can experience strokelike difficulty speaking or moving an arm or leg, he added.

-Cerebral venous sinus thrombosis affects about five people in 1 million each year, according to Johns Hopkins Medicine, occurring mostly in young adults and children.
+Cerebral venous sinus thrombosis affects about 5 people in 1 million each year, according to Johns Hopkins Medicine, occurring mostly in young adults and children.

 “CVST has been known about for decades, and there are many conditions in which you could see CVST, ” Crowther said.
 “Meningitis, which is the bacterial infection around brain, causes CVST.
 In infants, a cause of CVST is actually severe dehydration.”

-The CVST clots in six people in the US occurred in combination with thrombocytopenia, a condition in which people have a low blood count of platelets, the sticky, colorless blood cells that help blood clot, according to the J&J statement.
+The CVST clots in six women in the US occurred in combination with thrombocytopenia, a condition in which people have a low blood count of platelets, the sticky, colorless blood cells that help blood clot.

+During Wednesday’s briefing, Shimabukuro noted that four of the women had been treated with the anticoagulant drug heparin, which should not be used to treat such cases.

+Yet because CVST is so rare, many physicians may not be aware of the unique treatments that are needed.

 A rare immune response that caused blood clots and low platelets also occured in 16 European patients who received AstraZeneca’s Covid-19 vaccine, according to two papers published last week in The New England Journal of Medicine.